wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.5 =
+* 	Thanks to Adam Hunkapiller ( of dreambridgepartners.com ) have supported all this new functionalities.
+*	You can choose the mail from and the from name of the mail sent.
+*	Mail from, from name, mail subject and mail body are now saved in the system and reused anytime you used the plugin in order to make the mail sent easier.
+*	You can include all this fields in the mail: "user_nicename", "user_url", "display_name", "nickname", "first_name", "last_name", "description", "jabber", "aim", "yim", "user_registered" if you used it in the CSV and you indicate it the mail body in this way **FIELD_NAME**, for example: **first_name**

 = 1.4.2 =
 * 	Due to some support threads, we have add a different background-color and color in rows that are problematic: the email was found in the system but the username is not the same